EugeneS1991/real-streaming/README.md

 > *Screenshot showing the "Create Dataset" form with dataset ID and location configured*

-The application will automatically create the table with the correct schema, partitioning, and clustering when it first runs.

 > **Note**: The table will be automatically created by the application on first use.
 No manual table creation is required.

 ---